alucryd/oxyromon/README.md

 oxyROMon is a cross-platform opinionated CLI ROM organizer written in Rust.
 Like most ROM managers, it checks ROM files against known good databases.
 It is designed with archiving in mind, as such it only supports original and lossless ROM formats.
+It can however export in various popular lossy formats, leaving the lossless ROM files untouched.
 Sorting can be done in regions mode, in so-called 1G1R mode, or both.
-Both console and arcade (WIP) systems are supported using Logiqx DAT files.
+Console, computer and arcade (WIP) systems are supported using Logiqx DAT files.
-The former requires No-Intro or Redump DAT files, the latter can use MAME or FBNeo DAT files.
+The first two require No-Intro or Redump DAT files, while the latter makes use MAME or FBNeo DAT files.

 <img
     style="display: block;